I've written very little in the way of SF reviews over the years, and almost no criticism,

 When I said elsewhere that rolling roads couldn't work in any sane society I wasn't claiming any engineering difficulty per se - we mostly have the technology to build them as described now, and there are even ways around the terminus problem - but that it would be insane to build them.
 They break the first rule of engineering I was taught on Day One of my training, which is that the correct solution to any engineering problem is the simplest one that does the job.
 This is because a) the more complex something is the more there is that can go wrong with it; and b) the more complex something is the more it costs.
 (The second rule is that if something looks wrong it probably is, but that's a whole 'nother thing....)

 You're travelling at speed.
 In a car this doesn't matter because you're in your own little cocoon.
 Being on the rolling road would be like standing in a wind tunnel.
 But wait, you say, if the rolling roads are under glass what we now have are really long tunnels.
 If we speed up the air to match the velocity of the belt wouldn't that do away with the problem?
 Indeed it would, but now we have to build giant fans to add to all the other big, expensive equipment.
-But wait.
-We're not dealing with a single belt/road but several running beside each other at different speeds that you're supposed to be easily able to step across.
+Not only that, but we're not dealing with a single belt/road.
+What the story posits is several running alongside each other at different speeds that you're supposed to be easily able to step across.
 That means you'd need several airstreams running alongside each other at different speeds in the single tunnel.
 How could you accomplish that.
 Answer: you can't.
 (The tube trains on the London Underground fit in their tunnels relatively snugly but they still effectively act as large pistons.
 Managing the air they move has had its challenges.)

 Then there's the problem of breakdowns.
 If your car breaks down on a conventional road you pull over to the side.
 You're now not going anywhere but everyone else still is, an inconvenience for you but not a major problem in the grand scheme of things.
 A breakdown on the rolling roads and you're still not going anywhere, but now neither is anyone else.